 Create your own personal stress test meter.
 Grade decisions you must make on a scale of 1-10.
 Decide where to draw the line when it comes to decisions you allow to stress you out.

-For example, what to eat for lunch may be a 3.
-You can easily make plans, so this decision become routine.
+For example, what to eat for lunch maybe a 3.
+You can easily make plans, so this decision becomes routine.
 Simply plan out your lunch menu for the entire week or month.
-That leaves you more room to deal with those 8s, 9s and 10s faster because you’re not already over-stressed over the lower level decisions.
+That leaves you more room to deal with those 8s, 9s, and 10s faster because you’re not already over-stressed over the lower-level decisions.

 Online Stress Test Meters